Kramers' revenge: Introduction

 Recently, this type of composite lattice was studied using density functional calculations, in which the projection of the wavefunctions onto each of the paired `sectors' was found to be `spin-polarized'\cite{Zhang_NatPhys14}.
 Later, the same method was adapted to a number of layered two-dimensional van~der~Waals lattices\cite{Liu_PRB15}, where the equal but opposite (and hence fully compensating) band spin splitting of the two sublattices was attributed to the locally noncentrosymmetric point-group symmetry.

 Partly due to its computational complexity, density functional schemes may obscure the underlying physics of nominally complicated phenomena, causing confusion.
-In this case, some were inspired to make hasty pronouncements, including calls to rewrite textbooks on the elemental pillars of the subject \cite{Partoens_NatPhys14}.
-Experimental efforts employing Angle-Resolved Photoemission Spectroscopy (ARPES) have been similarly motivated in attempts to make empirical contact to the computational results\cite{Riley_NatPhys14,Bertoni_PRL16, Cottin_NatComm16, Razzoli_PRL17, Yao_NComm17}.
+In this case, some were inspired to suggest rewriting textbooks on the elemental pillars of the subject \cite{Partoens_NatPhys14}.
+Experimental efforts employing Angle-Resolved Photoemission Spectroscopy (ARPES) have been similarly motivated to make empirical contact to the computational results\cite{Riley_NatPhys14,Bertoni_PRL16, Cottin_NatComm16, Razzoli_PRL17, Yao_NComm17}.

 One way to clarify and qualify the meaning of this `hidden spin polarization' used in the context of complicated numerical computation is to analyze the system from a diametric viewpoint.
 Here, we use simple noncentrosymmetric models as complementary `sectors' to rebuild a globally centrosymmetric system, analytically revealing the evolution of local `spin-polarization' during restoration of inversion symmetry.
 We will: (1.) show that Hamiltonian commutativity with a unique spin operator is absent, spoiling spin purity of spatially segregated states, (2.) explain that any experimental measurement designed to corroborate sector-dependent `spin polarization' requires explicit inversion symmetry breaking, and (3.) show how surface-sensitive electronic structure analysis methods such as ARPES entangle spin splitting caused by symmetry-reducing truncation of the lattice with the sublattice-projected `spin polarization' sought.